vim-autoformat/vim-autoformat/README.md

 Plugin 'Chiel92/vim-autoformat'
 ```

 Then restart vim and run `:PluginInstall`.
-Alternatively, you could run `:source .vimrc`
+Alternatively, you could run `:source $MYVIMRC`
 to reload your `.vimrc` without restarting vim.
 To update the plugin to the latest version, you can run `:PluginUpdate`.